Sam Oji: League of Ireland

 Oji signed for League of Ireland club Limerick on 26 August 2013, and made his debut for the club in a 2–0 away defeat to Sligo Rovers.
 In February 2015, he moved to Galway United in the same league.

 Return to England

 Worcester City signed Oji ahead of the opening fixture of the 2016–17 National League North season.
 The following summer he moved to Northern Premier League Premier Division club Hednesford Town.
 He made 41 appearances over the season, of which 38 were in league competition, before signing for Highgate United of the Midland League Premier Division in July 2018.

 Oji was appointed assistant to Simon Johnson, new manager of Highgate United, on 20 July 2021.

 Death

 Oji died on 28 August 2021 at the age of 35; a day earlier, Highgate United had stated that he was "extremely ill".
 He was married and had two children.
-A fundraiser by his brother raised £12,000 to support his family.